waiyiwong/Zero_Waste_Cooking/README.md

 - Scan food barcode to log ingredients: As a user, I want to be able to scan the barcode of a food item, so that I can easily log its ingredients.
 - Show nutrition value and calculate calories: As a user, I want to be able to see the nutrition value of a food item and calculate its calories, so that I can make informed choices about what I eat.

-## Scope / Key Features

-- Ingredient-based recipe search
-- Image upload for blog & recipe posts
-- User authentication (register, login, logout)
+## User Experience (UX)

+### **Five Planes of UX**
+### 1. Strategy Plane

+#### 1.1 Goal:
+Help users reduce food waste by finding recipes based on available ingredients.

+#### 1.2 User Needs:
+- Reduce food waste by finding recipes with available ingredients.
+- Access sustainable cooking tips and recipes.
-- Registered users reate, read, update, and delete comment on recipes
+- Engage with other users through comments and sharing.
+- Learn about zero-waste cooking practices.

+#### 1.3 Business Goals:
+- Encourage sustainability in the kitchen.
+- Increase user engagement with community recipes and tips.
+- Promote a lifestyle change that benefits both users and the environment.

+---

+### 2. Scope Plane

+#### 2.1 Key Existing Features

+1. **Responsive Navigation Bar**: Allows users to easily navigate the site on all devices.
+2. **User Authentication**: Enables users to register, log in, and log out.
+3. **Recipe Search**: Allows users to search for recipes based on available ingredients.
+4. **Dietary Preference Search**: filters dietary restrictions and cuisine type
+5. **Recipe Details Page**: Displays full recipe information, including ingredients, instructions, and user comments.
+6. **Commenting System**: Allows users to engage with recipes by leaving comments.
+7. **Responsive Design**: Ensures the site is fully functional and visually appealing on all device sizes.

+#### 2.2 Out of Scope:
-- Responsive design for various devices
+- Barcode scanning for ingredient logging.

-## Page Features
+- Nutrition value and calorie calculation.
+- Recipe rating system
+- Like and add-to-favourite buttons
+- User Profile page
+- Social media sharing integration
+- User Recipe Management (edit and delete)

+---

+### 3. Structure Plane
+**Website Structure:**
-### Landing Page with Navbar
+#### 3.1 Landing Page with Navbar:
 The landing page features a hero image that visually communicates the purpose of the site — promoting zero waste cooking.
 It highlights the benefits of sustainable cooking practices, offering users an introduction to the core values of zero waste cooking.

-### Tagline
+#### 3.2 Tagline:
-"Cook Hero, Waste Hero" — A tagline that encapsulates the spirit of sustainable and mindful cooking, encouraging users to become heroes in their kitchens by reducing waste.
+"Cook Hero, Waste Hero" — A tagline that encapsulates the spirit of sustainable and mindful cooking, encouraging users to become heroes in their kitchens and for our planet by reducing waste.

-### Blog Post Page
+#### 3.3 Blog Post Page:
 This page shares zero waste cooking tips, practical advice on reducing food waste, and insights into sustainable practices.
 It serves as an educational hub for visitors seeking to improve their cooking habits.

-### Recipe Page
+#### 3.4 Recipe Page:
 The recipe page features zero waste cooking recipes, detailed instructions, and options for dietary preferences.
 The goal is to provide easy-to-follow, eco-conscious recipes that help users reduce waste in the kitchen.

-### About Page
+#### 3.5 About Page:
 Learn about the origins of the Zero Waste Cooking website, the motivations behind creating this platform, and the community it seeks to build.
 The page includes a call to join the zero waste community and a contact form with validation to ensure user inquiries are received and addressed.

-### Footer
+#### 3.6 Footer:
 The footer includes essential copyright information and social media links for users to stay connected and engage with the Zero Waste Cooking community online.

+#### 3.7 Navigation:
+Simple top navbar with links to landing page, recipes, blog, about page, and user login/sign up.

+---

+### 4. Skeleton Plane

+#### 4.1 Layout Design:
+- **Hero Section**: Hero image with Tagline “Cook Hero, Waste Hero” and a short persuasive message to call for action.
+- **Responsive Grid**: Adaptable grid ensuring readability and usability across all devices.
+- **Navbar**: Collapsible menu for mobile devices, with clear navigation.
+- **Recipe List**: Cards displaying recipe titles, pictures, type of cuisines, and dietary preferences.
+- **Blog**: Engaging posts with images and text on sustainable cooking.
+- **Commenting System**: Simple interface for users to engage with recipes and blog posts.

-## Desktop, Tablet & Mobile View
+#### 4.2 Desktop, Tablet & Mobile View
 ![Desktop, Tablet & Mobile View](static/images/responsive.png)
-### **Desktop, Tablet & Mobile Differences**
+#### **Desktop, Tablet & Mobile Differences**
 Bootstrap 5.3.3 was implemented to ensure full responsiveness across all devices.
 Key features include:

 - Fluid containers and a responsive grid system that adapt to screen sizes.